matterandvoid-space/subscriptions/docs/fulcro.md

 You're going to have a bad time if you try to use `swap!` because fulcro caches a component's props on the component instance so if a parent component uses a subscription but the child does not and instead renders its props - its parent will refresh via the reaction firing, but the leaf/child will not because fulcro is rendering its cached props.

-TODO:

-show an example of what this looks like

-# No hooks support yet

-This library currently only supports integrating with fulcro components which produce JavaScript React class components.

-If using hooks is something that interests you, PRs are welcome, I intend to add support for function components though.

 # Future ideas